Roxanne Reid - Africa Addict

 Enjoy a surfeit of fresh seafood when you visit Arniston

-If you love fresh seafood, don’t miss a meal in Arniston, either at Willeen’s (see point 2) or at the Arniston Spa Hotel, which has two restaurants – the dining room and the more relaxed Bistro Restaurant.
-For the trendiest spot, choose a table under an umbrella on the open-air deck of the bistro with views of the sea and harbour, the sound of breakers in your ears.
-Enjoy well-prepared seafood like sole, yellowtail, silverfish or even sushi.
+The Arniston Spa Hotel also has two restaurants – the dining room and the Bistro.
+For the trendiest spot, choose a table under an umbrella on the open-air deck of the Bistro with views of the sea and harbour, the sound of breakers in your ears.
+It’s extremely popular for lunch, especially on weekends, so I suggest you book ahead if you want a good spot.
+That said, in our experience the food is better in the dining room, which also has a sea view.
+Enjoy well-prepared seafood like sole, yellowtail, silverfish, calamari, mussels, or even sushi.
+For those who don’t eat seafood, there are tasty meat and pasta options.

 Arniston Hotel